Occupational sexism: Trouble Advancing in Occupations

-Mental Health

-Depression and mental health issues are also effects of the social role theory.
-In general, women are found to be almost twice as depressed as men.
-A possible explanation for the larger numbers of depression in women compared to men is the amount of sexism faced in occupations having an emotional effect.
-Women are becoming more depressed as a result of these stereotypical ideas against them.
-There is an intense amount of pressure placed on women when they encounter certain stereotypes and sexual roles in the workplace and this can take a toll on their mental health.

 Fights against the theory

 The idea of gender roles has caused different reactions in women in modern society as well.
 Women have been fighting against gender roles and the stereotype that women can only perform certain duties in occupations.
 There is an entire feminist movement that focuses on the inequality of women in different aspects of society, including the treatment of women in occupations based on gender roles.
 Feminists have been working towards gaining equality between men and women and eliminating the social role theory, along with stereotypical assumptions, to ensure women obtain and keep their basic human rights.